 André BRETON and Philippe SOUPAULT's The Magnetic Fields (1920) was the first major Surrealist work and used automatic writing to create an entirely new type of poetry enlivened by the power of the unconscious.
 The work's often disjointed blend of poetry and prose moved freely without regard to conventions of form or subject.
 While the book did not receive wide acclaim, it served as a the catalyst for further experimentation and helped to separate Surrealism from DADA, as it sought not simply to tear down established works but create a new, more potent art.

 Surrealist novels used the movement's principles to undermine and recreate the form itself.
 André Breton's novel Nadja (1928) was at once a romance novel, philosophical treatise, memoir, and photographic storyboard.
 The work praises chance and impulse as a way of discovering meaning in a world deadened by routine and finds in a young woman named Nadja an irresistible embodiment of surrender to non-rationality and the chaotic pulls of the universe.
-Similarly, Louis ARAGON's Paris Peasant (1926), Philippe Soupault's The Last Nights of Paris (1929), and the novels of René CREVEL explore the cityscapes of Paris and display a fascination with certain locales' ability to overwhelm the senses and produce moments of profound psychological and aesthetic intensity, what the Surrealists called "daily magic."
+Similarly, Louis ARAGON's Paris Peasant (1926), Philippe Soupault's The Last Nights of Paris (1929), and the novels of René CREVEL explore the cityscapes of Paris and other urban spaces—Crevel's Babylon (1927), for example, explores Marseilles.
+Like Nadja, these novels display a fascination with certain locales' ability to overwhelm the senses and produce moments of profound psychological and aesthetic intensity, what the Surrealists called "daily magic."
+However, they also critique the crass materialism and superficiality of France and their moments of transcendence are but brief breaks in a storm of ideological and spiritual malaise.
+The autobiographical nature of these texts is typical of Surrealist fiction, which blurs the line between fiction and non-fiction.
+However, such works were not limited to the urban experiences of men in France.
+For example, Leonora CARRINGTON's Down Below (1944) chronicles her institutionalization in Spain during World War II and guides the reader through the depths of the sanitarium and her madness.
+Regardless of differences in form or content, Surrealist prose is distinguished by its ability to successfully collapse the boundaries between fact and fiction and consciousness and unconsciousness to provide glimpses of a reality that lies beneath and beyond our rational intellect.